What is a graduated payment mortgage What is a graduated payment mortgage?

 • Greater flexibility on monthly expenses.

-• The mortgage evolves with its income over time.
+• The mortgage evolves with your income over time.

 Cons